Check before you travel

 - When significant disruption is ongoing, emergency welfare assistance may be given to stranded drivers where it is safe and practical to do so.

-- This emergency response is coordinated by KCC on behalf of the Kent Resilience Forum (KRF).
+- We coordinate emergency response on behalf of the Kent Resilience Forum (KRF).
 For more information about how the KRF works to protect Kent visit the Kent Prepared website.

 - We know members of the public want to help those stuck in severe gridlock but, even when traffic is stationary, motorways are dangerous places and people should not put themselves at risk.
 KRF partners are trained to work in such environments and will work to ensure those caught in disruption get the support they need.